Dual process theory: History

-The foundations of dual process theory likely come from William James.
-He believed that there were two different kinds of thinking: associative and true reasoning.
+The foundations of dual process theory are probably ancient.
+Spinoza (1632-1677) distinguished between the passions and reason.
+William James (1842-1910) believed that there were two different kinds of thinking: associative and true reasoning.
 James theorized that empirical thought was used for things like art and design work.
 For James, images and thoughts would come to mind of past experiences, providing ideas of comparison or abstractions.
 He claimed that associative knowledge was only from past experiences describing it as "only reproductive".
-James believed that true reasoning could enable overcoming “unprecedented situations” just as a map could enable navigating past obstacles.
+James believed that true reasoning could enable overcoming "unprecedented situations" just as a map could enable navigating past obstacles.

 There are various dual process theories that were produced after William James's work.
 Dual process models are very common in the study of social psychological variables, such as attitude change.
 Examples include Petty and Cacioppo's elaboration likelihood model (explained below) and Chaiken's heuristic systematic model.
 According to these models, persuasion may occur after either intense scrutiny or extremely superficial thinking.
 In cognitive psychology, attention and working memory have also been conceptualized as relying on two distinct processes.
 Whether the focus be on social psychology or cognitive psychology, there are many examples of dual process theories produced throughout the past.
 The following just show a glimpse into the variety that can be found.

 Peter Wason and Jonathan St B. T. Evans suggested dual process theory in 1974.
 In Evans' later theory, there are two distinct types of processes: heuristic processes and analytic processes.
 He suggested that during heuristic processes, an individual chooses which information is relevant to the current situation.
 Relevant information is then processed further whereas irrelevant information is not.
 Following the heuristic processes come analytic processes.
 During analytic processes, the relevant information that is chosen during the heuristic processes is then used to make judgments about the situation.

 Richard E. Petty and John Cacioppo proposed a dual process theory focused in the field of social psychology in 1986.
 Their theory is called the elaboration likelihood model of persuasion.
 In their theory, there are two different routes to persuasion in making decisions.
 The first route is known as the central route and this takes place when a person is thinking carefully about a situation, elaborating on the information they are given, and creating an argument.
 This route occurs when an individual's motivation and ability are high.
 The second route is known as the peripheral route and this takes place when a person is not thinking carefully about a situation and uses shortcuts to make judgments.
 This route occurs when an individual's motivation or ability are low.